MahanSharifi/CONGESTION-CONTROLLED-PIPELINED-RDT-PROTOCOL-OVER-UDP/README.md

 packet from the receiver.
 The SYN packets have a seqnum of 0.
 In the data transmission stage, the sender program reads data from the specified file and sends it using the congestion controlled RDT protocol to the receiver via the network emulator.
-The initial window size should be set to N=1 packet, and the seqnum for the initial data packet is set to 0.
+The initial window size is to be set to N=1 packet, and the seqnum for the initial data packet is set to 0.
 After all content of the file has been transmitted successfully to the receiver (and all corresponding ACKs have been received), the sender transitions to the connection termination stage.